rolspace/www.rolandoramos.tech/content/blog/sitecore-sql-server-linux/index.md

 ![Attach Database dialog](./attach-db.png)

 Once this step was completed, I needed to install the Sitecore XP website on the host machine.
-Even though I already had the root folder contents from the ZIP archive, I preferred to use the Web Application Installer, <a href="https://dev.sitecore.net/~/media/C7FF1EFE55EF42428CA178E3B74FA75D.ashx" alt="Sitecore Web Application Installer download link">https://dev.sitecore.net/~/media/C7FF1EFE55EF42428CA178E3B74FA75D.ashx</a>.
+Even though I already had the root folder contents from the ZIP archive, I preferred to use the <a href="https://dev.sitecore.net/~/media/C7FF1EFE55EF42428CA178E3B74FA75D.ashx" alt="Sitecore Web Application Installer download link">Web Application Installer</a>.
 There is no need to do a full Sitecore installation, so I selected Client Only.

 ![Sitecore Installation Type dialog](./client-install.png)